DanielTsang26/threat-hunt-scenario-azuki-import-export-/README.md

 _Shows the attacker has establish staging locations to organise tools and stolen data._

+"Where was the bad actor trying to get the information and leave quickly?" was the main point of concern.
+So, following the same pattern, it most likely falls into the DeviceProcessEvents that most likely was from the last query.
+From there "mkdir", "attrib", "md", and "New-Item", were a few targets after taking a look at what was found in the table.

 ```kql
 DeviceProcessEvents
 | where DeviceName == "azuki-sl"